-''' find_members_of_group(self, group: Union[str, ms_active_directory.core.ad_objects. →ADGroup], attributes_to_lookup: List[str] = None, controls: List[ldap3.protocol.

-¬rfc4511.Control] = None, skip_validation: bool = False) -> List[Union[ms_active →directory.core.ad_objects.ADUser, ms_active_directory.core.ad_objects.ADComputer, ms →active_directory.core.ad_objects.ADObject, ms_active_directory.core.ad_objects. →ADGroup]] Find the members of a group in the domain, along with attributes of the members. :param group: Either a string name of a group or ADGroup to look up the members of. :param attributes_to_lookup: Attributes to look up about the members of each group. :param controls: A list of LDAP controls to use when performing the search.
-These →can be used to specify whether or not certain properties/attributes are critical, which →influences whether a search may succeed or fail based on their availability. :param skip_validation: If true, assume all members exist and do not raise an error \rightarrowif we fail to look one up.
-Instead, a placeholder object will be used for members that.
+''' find_members_of_group(self, group: Union[str, ms_active_directory.core.ad_objects. →ADGroup], attributes_to_lookup: List[str] = None, controls: List[ldap3.protocol. →rfc4511.Control] = None, skip_validation: bool = False) -> List[Union[ms_active →directory core ad_objects ADUser, ms_active_directory core ad_objects ADComputer, ms →active_directory.core.ad_objects.ADObject, ms_active_directory.core.ad_objects. →ADGroup]] Find the members of a group in the domain, along with attributes of the members. :param group: Either a string name of a group or ADGroup to look up the members of. :param attributes_to_lookup: Attributes to look up about the members of each group. :param controls: A list of LDAP controls to use when performing the search.
+These \rightarrow can be used to specify whether or not certain properties/attributes are critical, which \rightarrow influences whether a search may succeed or fail based on their availability. :param skip_validation: If true, assume all members exist and do not raise an error \rightarrow if we fail to look one up.
+Instead, a placeholder object will be used for members that \rightarrow could not be found.
 Defaults to False. :return: A list of objects representing the group's members.
-The objects may be of type ADUser, ADComputer, ADGroup, etc. - this.

-function attempts to cast all

-member objects to the most accurate object type representing them.
-ADObject →will be used for members that do not match any of the more specific object types in the library (e.g. foreign security principals). :raises: InvalidLdapParameterException if the group is not a string or ADGroup :raises: ObjectNotFoundException if the group cannot be found. :raises: DomainSearchException if skip_validation is False and any group members. find_members_of_group_recursive(self, group: Union[str, ms_active_directory.core.ad →objects.ADGroup], attributes_to_lookup: List[str] = None, controls: List[ldap3. protocol.rfc4511.Control] = None, skip_validation: bool = False, maximum_nesting \rightarrowdepth: int = None, flatten: bool = False) -> List[Dict[Union[str, ms_active_directory. →core.ad_objects.ADGroup], List[ms_active_directory.core.ad_objects.ADGroup]]] Find the members of a group in the domain, along with attributes of the members. :param group: Either a string name of a group or ADGroup to look up the members of. :param attributes_to_lookup: Attributes to look up about the members of each group. :param controls: A list of LDAP controls to use when performing the search.
-These whether or not certain properties/attributes are critical, which \hookrightarrow influences whether a search may succeed or fail based on their availability. :param skip_validation: If true, assume all members exist and do not raise an error \rightarrow if we fail to look one up.
-Instead, a placeholder object will be used for members that.
-Defaults to False. :param maximum_nesting_depth: A limit to the number of levels of nesting to recurse. (continues on next page) '''
+The objects may be of type ADUser, ADComputer, ADGroup, etc. - this \rightarrow function attempts to cast all member objects to the most accurate object type representing them.
+ADObject. →will be used for members that do not match any of the more specific object types in the library (e.g. foreign security principals). :raises: InvalidLdapParameterException if the group is not a string or ADGroup :raises: ObjectNotFoundException if the group cannot be found. :raises: DomainSearchException if skip_validation is False and any group members \rightarrow cannot be found. find_members_of_group_recursive(self, group: Union[str, ms_active_directory.core.ad →objects.ADGroup], attributes_to_lookup: List[str] = None, controls: List[ldap3. oprotocol.rfc4511.Control] = None, skip_validation: bool = False, maximum_nesting →depth: int = None, flatten: bool = False) -> List[Dict[Union[str, ms_active_directory. →core.ad_objects.ADGroup], List[ms_active_directory.core.ad_objects.ADGroup]]] Find the members of a group in the domain, along with attributes of the members. :param group: Either a string name of a group or ADGroup to look up the members of. :param attributes_to_lookup: Attributes to look up about the members of each group. :param controls: A list of LDAP controls to use when performing the search.
+These \rightarrow can be used to specify whether or not certain properties/attributes are critical, which \rightarrow influences whether a search may succeed or fail based on their availability. :param skip_validation: If true, assume all members exist and do not raise an error. \rightarrow if we fail to look one up.
+Instead, a placeholder object will be used for members that \rightarrow could not be found.
+Defaults to False. :param maximum_nesting_depth: A limit to the number of levels of nesting to recurse. →beyond the first lookup. (continues on next page) '''